Take a look at our eight best day trips you can take from Birmingham, including why you should visit and how to get there -

 Getting there – the train from Birmingham New Street to Peterborough takes 1h 52m.

-7. Birmingham to Water World
+7. Water World

 While there may be lots to discover in Stoke, Water World is a day out in itself!
 The UK’s leading Tropical Aqua Park provides thrill seeking rides from the Space Bowl to the ominous Black Hole.
 But, if you prefer to watch from the sidelines, there’s plenty of sun loungers to kick back on.
 With 30 rides and activities to enjoy, it’s one of the best day trips from Birmingham by train!